• Skip to primary navigation

 Melted white chocolate

 Step 4.
-Put all of your toppings in small bowls and set them out on a baking sheet so they are ready to use.
+Put all your toppings in small bowls and set them on a baking sheet to be ready to use.
 I like to use the baking sheet to catch any sprinkles and toppings that fly away.

 Step 5.
 Holding the sugar wafer over the bowl of the melted chocolate, spoon the chocolate over half of the cookie on all sides, and let the excess drip off, then place the cookie on the parchment-lined or wax paper-lined baking sheet.
 If your bowl is deep enough, you can also dip the cookie into the chocolate.